At least 35 dead as wildfires rage across the West Coast

 Wyatt's mother was in a separate vehicle.
 She survived, but is in the hospital with severe burns.

 The current wind and heat are expected to last through the week.
-Firefighters say the blazes could burn through November.
+Firefighters say the blazes could burn until November.